youshido-php/GraphQLBundle/README.md

 ## Installing GraphQL Bundle

-We assume you have `composer`, but if you're not – install it from the [official website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
+We assume you have `composer`, if you're not – install it from the [official website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
-Also, if you need any help installing Symfony framework – here's the link [http://symfony.com/doc/current/book/installation.html](http://symfony.com/doc/current/book/installation.html).
+If you need any help installing Symfony framework – here's the link [http://symfony.com/doc/current/book/installation.html](http://symfony.com/doc/current/book/installation.html).
-> Shortcut to install symfony using composer is `composer create-project symfony/framework-standard-edition my_project_name`
+> Shortcut to install Symfony: `composer create-project symfony/framework-standard-edition my_project_name`

 Once you have your composer up and running – you're ready to install the GraphQL Bundle.
 Go to your project folder and run:
 ```sh
 composer require youshido/graphql-bundle